Differential cross-section measurements for neutron-induced $\alpha$ production reactions on carbon across neutron energy range of 6.2 to 76 MeV: RESULTS AND DISCUSSION

 \section{RESULTS AND DISCUSSION}

-The measured differential cross sections of the $^{12}C(n,\alpha)x$ reactions at $\theta_{L} = 24.5^{\circ}, 34.0^{\circ}, 43.5^{\circ}, 53.0^{\circ}, 62.5^{\circ},\\ 72.0^{\circ}, 81.5 ^{\circ}, 91.0^{\circ}$ and $\theta_{R} = 98.5^{\circ}, 108.0^{\circ}, 127.0^{\circ}, 136.5^{\circ}, 146.0 ^{\circ}$ in the laboratory system are presented in Fig.\ref{aCS_p},\ref{aMACS1_p} and \ref{aMACS2_p}, and the tabulated data are given in Table \ref{macs_t} and \ref{macs2_t}.
-The experiment was simulated by Geant4 with QBBC physics model, considering the threshold of particles, and the results are shown in each figure.
-In addition, the data using Talys-1.96 code with default parameters were calculated, considering the threshold, and the results are also presented in each figure~\cite{KONING20122841}.
-The data from the ENDF-B/VIII.0 library are also included in each figure, all of which were calculated based on the threshold of particles in the energy range from 20 MeV to 100 MeV~\cite{BROWN20181}.
+The differential cross sections of the $^{12}C(n,\alpha)x$ reactions were measured at various angles in the laboratory system, including $\theta_{L} = 24.5^{\circ}, 34.0^{\circ}, 43.5^{\circ}, 53.0^{\circ}, 62.5^{\circ}, 72.0^{\circ}, 81.5 ^{\circ}, 91.0^{\circ}$ and $\theta_{R} = 98.5^{\circ}, 108.0^{\circ}, 127.0^{\circ}, 136.5^{\circ}$, and $146.0 ^{\circ}$ as shown in Fig.\ref{aCS_p}, \ref{aMACS1_p} and \ref{aMACS2_p} with tabulated data presented in Table \ref{macs_t} and \ref{macs2_t}.
+The experiment was simulated using Geant4 with QBBC physics model while considering particle threshold values for each figure displayed herein.
+Additionally, Talys-1.96 code was employed to calculate data using default parameters while taking into account particle thresholds; results are also presented in each figure~\cite{KONING20122841}.
+ENDF/B-VIII.0 library data calculated based on particle thresholds within energy range of 20 MeV to 100 MeV~\cite{BROWN20181} are included as well.
+These experimental findings suggest that modifications may be required within existing theoretical frameworks to achieve more accurate representations of physical phenomena under investigation in future studies.
+Consequently, it is essential for researchers to refine their methodologies and theoretical models by incorporating the experimental observations obtained in this work.